 The rich don’t really pay that much in tax – and to the extent that they do, it’s because they get the biggest chunk of the income

-The government likes to say that the richest 15% of households (those earning over $150,000) pay three-quarters of all the “net tax” .
+Politicians sometimes like to say that the richest households pay three-quarters (or some similar amount) of all the “net tax” .

 More useful figures about income tax are in the graph below, which shows how much of our national income goes to each of the country’s ten income groups – and what proportion of the total tax take they contribute.

-As you can see, the richest tenth of New Zealanders pay 47% of all income tax, but that’s hardly surprising when they earn 34% of all the income.
+In 2012, the richest tenth of New Zealanders paid 47% of all income tax, but that’s hardly surprising given they earned 34% of all the income.
 Declared income, that is – a lot of income for the wealthy gets hidden in various ways.
 (To learn more about the way income and tax paid are distributed, have a look at this very clever interactive graphic).